Autumn at the House of Hall

 Filed under Uncategorized

 Hi, everyone!
-I’ve been invited to join a terrific blog tour by my dear friend and wonderful critique partner Selena Fulton , author of Never Let Go.
-Click on her name to visit her blog and check out her fabulous books!
+Here’s an author interview by my dear friend and wonderful critique partner Selena Fulton, author of Never Let Go.
+Click on her name to visit her blog and check out her fabulous books.
 I’ll tell you more about Selena in a few days.
 Don’t forget to stop back and check it out!

 I’m working on a sequel to AmberlyFINAL Cover Image 300dpia thrilling, historical/fantasy Christian romance with touches of humor.
 In this second installment to the Crestmere Series, several new characters will be introduced while the plot takes some interesting, hair-raising turns!
 The Crestmere story has been gripping my imagination since I was twelve years old.
 It was my own private little story that I worked on for decades, polishing up bits here and there, day by day, entirely in my mind.
 But once I started writing it out, the characters grabbed the reins and made the story even better—starting me on an unforgettable journey that I don’t want to ever end!